Women in Tech: How to Attract and Retain Female Employees

 At Avanade UK, they recently launched a monthly ‘Moments that Matter’ blog series that highlights role models across the organisation that people can relate to and aspire to be like – touching upon topics such as working parents, disability, mental health, LGBT+, cultural diversity and more.

-Develop a diverse pipeline
+Develop a diverse pipeline of women in tech

 A good way of working towards gender parity within a company is to partner with organisations that solely focus on getting more women into STEM roles.
 Attend diversity events, advertise job vacancies on specific portals and ask for advice on the best practices to follow when developing and nurturing a diverse pipeline.